adaniefei/vid_annotation_tool/README.md

        [E]: Add a new object key-frame on the current segment "S_cur" (similar to [K]).
 In addition, the tool will show the section for inputting segment label (pointed by the green arrow in the figure above) while pausing the video stream.

+- Zoom In/Out

+       The [0.5x]/[2.0x] buttons aside of the "Zoom:[Percentage]" status are used to zoom in/out to show the visual detail of the video.
+The zooming percentage can be "100%", "200%" or "400%".

+       When the zoom status is not "100%", a vertical/horizontal scroll bar will appear on the right side of/below the display region.
+These two scroll bars are used to access the labeling region under the current zooming setting.

 - Shortcuts not included as buttons on the tool's interface